alexszeliga/liri-node-app/README.md

 `node liri spotify-this-song Just a Girl`

-Replace `Just a girl` with the name of any song; you can also include the artist name to further hone in the result!
+Replace `Just a Girl` with the name of any song; you can also include the artist name to further hone in the result!

 ### Parse text mode: